 How do you become a pilot?
 The best way to find out is to ask one – or better yet, talk with two.

-First Officer Mallory Cave and Captain Tara Wright are the first all-women, African American crew working at Alaska Airlines.
+First Officer Mallory Cave and Captain Tara Wright are the first all-women, Black female crew working at Alaska Airlines.
 They recently took time to share their experiences, explaining that the path to becoming a pilot is not always linear, and the aviation industry still has work to do to reach gender and racial equity.
 Cave and Wright say pilots benefit from building a support network to lean on when things are difficult – relationships that can last a lifetime – and they see aviation as a rewarding career with exciting changes on the horizon.

 Growing up, Cave knew she wanted a job that would be fun and different.
 “I did always dream of having a job that I enjoyed doing every single day,” she says.
 “I loved flying as a passenger and one day in high school I thought, ‘I wonder what it’s like up front, to actually fly the airplane?’ ”